richafnu/Viva/Viva/engage/campaigns.md

 [![Screenshot of the analytics entrypoint at the top navigation of Engage.](/viva/media/engage/admin/analytics-navbar-icon.png)](/viva/media/engage/admin/analytics-navbar-icon.png#lightbox)

 > [!NOTE]
 > The three official campaigns that appear in the **Top campaigns** module on the right side of your home page are ordered based on number of followers.
-When you follow a campaign, it's removed from **Top campaigns** and replaced by a new campaign.
+Following a campaign removes it from **Top campaigns** and replaces it with a new campaign.

 ## Build awareness for official campaigns